ybkamaleri/norgeo/README.md

 <!-- badges: end -->

-The aim of `norgeo` package is to be able to track changes of geo codes for different granularity levels in Norway.
-This is based on information and tables available on SSB [website](https://www.ssb.no/befolkning/artikler-og-publikasjoner/regionale-endringer-2020).
+Regional granularity levels in Norway which are depicted by different codes, have undergone several changes over the years.
+Identifying when codes have changed and how many changes have taken place can be troublesome.
+This package will help to identify these changes and when the changes have taken place.
+One of the limitation of this package is that it is heavily depending on the codes available from SSB website which can be accessed from their [website](https://www.ssb.no/befolkning/artikler-og-publikasjoner/regionale-endringer-2020).
-Therefore, the use of this package might be limited to the data available from SSB.
+Else the row data should mimic the row data structure from SSB.

 ## Installation